What is packet fragmentation?

 Packet fragmentation can be utilized to get around blocking rules on some firewalls.

 This is done by cheating with the value of the Fragment Offset.
-The trick is to set the value of the Fragment Offset on the second packet so low that instead of appending the second packet to the first packet, it actually overwrites the data and part of the TCP header of the first packet.
+The trick is to set the Fragment Offset’s value on the second packet so low that instead of appending the second packet to the first packet, it actually overwrites the data and part of the TCP header of the first packet.

-Let's say you want to `telnet` into a network where TCP port 23 is blocked by a packet filtering firewall.
-However, SMTP port 25 is allowed into that network.
+If someone wants to `telnet` into a network where a packet filtering firewall blocks TCP port 23, SMTP port 25 is allowed into that network.

-What you would do is to send two packets:
+The user would have to send two packets:

 The first packet would: